Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Introduction

-Using Main-Sequence-Turn-Off and OB type stars selected from the LAMOST Galactic spectroscopic surveys, \citet{Wang2020c} have reconstructed the ridge pattern in the Chemo-dynamical space.
-They revealed three ridges in total, two are relatively stable but one is evolving, implying there might have two kinds of ridge patterns with different dynamical origins and evolution.
-However, in \citet{Wang2020c}, they only focus on the range within 12 \,kpc and are lack of information about mass, motivated by this, during this paper we will make full use of RGB stars to explore further about the ridge science mainly from the observational point of view.
+Using Main-Sequence-Turn-Off and OB type stars selected from the LAMOST Galactic spectroscopic surveys \citep{Deng2012}, \citet{Wang2020c} have reconstructed the ridge pattern in the chemo-kinematical space.
+They revealed three ridges which are showing some of chemistry patterns, young populations feature and north-south comparisons, two are relatively stable but one is changeable with age, implying there might have two kinds of ridge patterns with different dynamical origins.
+However, in \citet{Wang2020c}, they only focus on the range within 12 \,kpc and found only three ridges, and they are lack of detailed quantitative north-south comparisons with temporal evolution.
+Motivated by this, during this paper we will make full use of RGB stars to explore further about the ridge topic mainly from the observational point of view.

-The paper is structured as follows: in Section 2, we describe dataset we adopt in this work; in Section 3 we present our main results and discussion; in Section 4, we summarise the results in general.
+The paper is structured as follows: in Section 2, we describe the dataset we adopt, sample selection and coordinate transformation in this work; in Section 3 we present our main ridge patterns for kinematic, chemical, dynamical distributions, and discussion for some possible scenarios qualitatively, in particular for the bar; in Section 4, we summarise the results in general and make a prospect.